Anomalous scaling at non-thermal fixed points of Burgers' and Gross-Pitaevskii turbulence: Renormalisation-group approach

 The sole dependence on the norm $p$ reflects the assumed rotational invariance.
 The truncation of the frequency expansion ensures that the integrand on the right hand side of the flow equation \eq{wetterich} is a rational function of $\omega$.
 See Appendix \ref{ap_I} for details.

-Furthermore, the truncated action functional is manifestly Galilei invariant.
-It is chosen such that the inverse force correlator $F_k^{-1}$ and thus the inverse propagator are diagonal in momentum $p$ and in the field indices $i,j$.
+Note that our ansatz is chosen such that the inverse force correlator $F_k^{-1}$ and thus the inverse propagator are diagonal in momentum $p$ and in the field indices $i,j$.
 As a consequence, the correlator describes field configurations where the forcing injects vorticity.
 In contrast to this, Gaussian random forcing that keeps the velocity field curl free can be written as the gradient of a potential, $\mathbf{f} = \boldsymbol{\nabla}U$, and therefore obeys a noise correlator of the form

 where $u$ is the scalar correlator of the potential.